Arthur Redner

 Arthur E. Redner (November 24, 1879 - November 17, 1973) was an American football player and coach.
 He played halfback for the University of Michigan in 1900 and 1901 and was the last surviving member of Fielding H. Yost's renowned 1901 "Point-a-Minute" football team.

-Early years
+Early life

 Redner was born in Philadelphia, Pennsylvania in November 1879.
 His father, August Redner, emigrated from Germany in 1872 and worked as a barber.
 Redner also had a younger sister, Agnes.
 In approximately 1885, the family moved to Bessemer in Michigan's Upper Peninsula.
 His father operated a barber shop in Bessemer.
 Redner attended both A.D.
 Johnston High School in Bessemer and Luther L. Wright High School in Ironwood, Michigan.
 He played football at both schools.

 University of Michigan

 Redner enrolled at the University of Michigan in 1900 and played at the halfback position for the Michigan football teams of 1900 and 1901.
 On November 17, 1900, he scored Michigan's only touchdown in a 7-0 win over Notre Dame.
 In 1901, he played for Fielding H. Yost's famous "Point-a-Minute" team that won a national championship and outscored its opponents by a combined score of 550 to 0.
 At the end of the 1901 season the Michigan Daily-News wrote: "He is very quick and good at bucking or skirting the end.
 He is faithful in his work and deserves his place among the 'M' men."